Rexxar-Jack-Remar/lotus/docs/source/dataflow/apa.rst

 Overview
 --------

-APA expresses classical dataflow problems as algebraic path problems and solves them with elimination-style algorithms.
+APA expresses classical dataflow problems as algebraic program analysis and solves them with elimination-style algorithms.
 The framework currently provides LLVM clients for standard intraprocedural analyses and reusable solver backends.